andrewcumming/phys512/outline.md

 ## McGill policy statements

 McGill University values academic integrity.
-Therefore all students must understand the meaning and consequences of cheating, plagiarism and other academic oﬀences under the [Code of Student Conduct and Disciplinary Procedures](https://www.mcgill.ca/secretariat/files/secretariat/code_of_student_conduct_and_disciplinary_procedures.pdf) (See McGill's guide to academic honesty](https://www.mcgill.ca/students/srr/honest) for more information).
+Therefore all students must understand the meaning and consequences of cheating, plagiarism and other academic oﬀences under the [Code of Student Conduct and Disciplinary Procedures](https://www.mcgill.ca/deanofstudents/student-rights-and-conduct/code-student-conduct-and-disciplinary-procedures) (See McGill's guide to [academic integrity](https://www.mcgill.ca/deanofstudents/student-rights-and-conduct/academic-integrity) for more information).

-In accord with McGill University's [Charter of Students' Rights](https://www.mcgill.ca/secretariat/files/secretariat/charter_of_student_rights_last_approved_october_262017.pdf), students in this course have the right to submit in English or in French written work that is to be graded.
+In accord with McGill University's [Charter of Students' Rights](https://www.mcgill.ca/deanofstudents/student-rights-and-conduct/student-rights), students in this course have the right to submit in English or in French written work that is to be graded.
 This does not apply to courses in which acquiring proficiency in a language is one of the objectives.

 In the event of extraordinary circumstances beyond the University's control, the content and/or evaluation scheme in this course is subject to change.

-Additional policies governing academic issues which aﬀect students can be found in the [McGill Charter of Students' Rights](https://www.mcgill.ca/secretariat/files/secretariat/charter_of_student_rights_last_approved_october_262017.pdf).
+Additional policies governing academic issues which aﬀect students can be found in the [McGill Charter of Students' Rights](https://www.mcgill.ca/deanofstudents/student-rights-and-conduct/student-rights).